 Electronic cigarettes that do not contain nicotine

-The sale of electronic cigarettes that do not contain nicotine is currently allowed under public health laws in the ACT, provided that no therapeutic claim is made about the product.
+The sale of electronic cigarettes that do not contain nicotine is currently allowed provided the business holds a tobacco licence, the person purchasing the product is over 18 years, and no therapeutic claim is made about the product.

 Electronic cigarettes that contain nicotine